kubernetes/enhancements/keps/sig-instrumentation/2845-deprecate-klog-specific-flags-in-k8s-components/README.md

 Flag deprecation should comply with standard k8s policy and require 3 releases before removal.

-This leaves that two flags that should be implemented by all log formats
+This leaves two flags that should be implemented by all log formats

 * -v - control global log verbosity of Info logs
 * --vmodule - control log verbosity of Info logs on per file level